What is an article of manufacture?

 No, design patents do not protect pictures, images, graphic designs, patterns or any other 2-dimensional visual imagery in the abstract.
 A patented design must be tied to an article of manufacture.
 In fact, the patent examination manual known as the MPEP requires that each design patent application specify the article of manufacture in the title and claim.

 For example, a design patent application simply entitled “LEOPARD PATTERN” or “CHEETAH PRINT” would be objected to by the patent examiner since such a title fails to designate a particular article.
 A more appropriate title would include an article of manufacture such as “CHAIR WITH LEOPARD PATTERN.”

-But, can a design patent for a chair be enforced against products that are not chairs?
+What if you show a 2-dimensional pattern or artwork on a product, but disclaim the shape of the product?
 Below is an example from the USPTO showing a design patent where the article of manufacture (i.e., the product itself) is shown in broken lines:

 Can a design patent for one article be enforced against a different type of product?

+Can a design patent for a chair be enforced against products that are not chairs?
 You can see where this is going.
 IP owners seeking broad coverage of a particular pattern or graphic design in the abstract will not be able to accomplish this objective with a single design patent.
 Recently, an owner of a design patent for a pattern for a chair unsuccessfully tried to stop a competitor from using an allegedly similar pattern on a basket.
 Design patents do not protect designs disembodied from the products.

 The other takeaway from this case is that you cannot enforce a design patent for a chair against a basket, no matter how closely similar the allegedly infringing pattern may be.
 Those are two different articles, and the design patent in the lawsuit covered only chairs.
 Notice how the similarity of the accused design and patented design was not the issue.